Azure/azureml-examples/CONTRIBUTING.md

 **Edit the description** and update the languages as needed.

+The Code Samples browser content is updated twice a week, so it may take a few days for your changes to be reflected.

 ### Other resources
 * [CLI contributing guide.](cli/CONTRIBUTING.md)
 * [Python SDK contributing guide.](python-sdk/CONTRIBUTING.md)